Moving to Mexico From US - Earthrelo

 Overall, the country is filled with the kindest people who find it difficult to say no, and a lot more adventure for you, so this sort of makes it an even better place to live.

-As an American, you are permitted to stay in Mexico for 180 days as long as your passport is valid.
+When moving to Mexico, as an American, you are permitted to stay in Mexico for 180 days as long as your passport is valid.
 But this doesn’t give you enough time to explore Mexico.

 Mexico is addictive and can leave you desiring to stay a little longer.
 So, permanent residency is the way to go!
 To obtain permanent residence, you must have stayed in Mexico for four consecutive years as a Temporary Resident, among other requirements.